 Specify whether you are seeking a permanent or summer position.
 Inform the reader as to why you are writing, name the position, field, or functional area in which you are interested.

-Mention how you heard of the opening or organization (e.g., posting on Eagle Network, ad in newspaper, trade journal article, etc.).
+Mention how you heard of the opening or organization (e.g., posting on Eagle Careers, ad in newspaper, trade journal article, etc.).

 Second (Selling) Paragraph(s)